 Moths, Pacific Northwest

 The Cabbage Looper is a serious pest of the cabbage, cauliflower, broccoli, and brussels sprout plants.
-It can be seen on all parts of the BC coast.
+It can be seen on all parts of the Pacific Northwest.

 The adult cabbage looper is a grayish, mottled moth with a silver marking on each wing that is in the shape of a Y. The caterpillar is a smooth, green colored caterpillar with thin white lines on its back and sides.
 It has no middle legs and moves in a looping motion.
 Cabbage loopers are present throughout the entire growing season.
 The cabbage looper will also attack carnations, nasturtiums, lettuce, cole, spinach, beets, carrot tops, potatoes, and tomatoes.